Twprcntmlk/Study_Materials/Blackstone.md

 ### MY Coding
     - My RPA and pandas projects saved 100s of hours and $100,000+ dollars. and I have no background in coding and noone asked me to do this.

+### What do you know about Blackstone?
+    Blackstone is the largest asset management company.
+Doing business in Real Estate, Private Equity, Hedge Fund Solutions and Credit and Insurance.

 ### So, Why is this important?
     - You heard the saying that smart students know how to party and study.
 Another example is, my teacher at Veritas who was an incredible genius and he always made top 50/100 in the world in the mini flash games.
     - Google and Tesla both agree that the biggest indicator of success is a history or pattern of excellence.
 The key word here being pattern/history.